top of page

 biography

-Dr. Choi gave her concerto debut at the age of eleven and has appeared in concerts throughout the United States, Canada, Italy, and China, in venues including Alice Tully Hall, Boston Symphony Hall, and Jordan Hall.
-As a chamber musician, Dr. Choi was a Guest Artist at Music in the Vineyards in Napa Valley performing with members of the San Francisco Symphony and awarded a Fellowship at the Madeline Island Music Festival.
-In 2015, she beca
+Korean-American violinist Christine Choi enjoys a versatile career as both performer and educator.
+She made her concerto debut at the age of eleven and has appeared in concerts across the United States, Canada, Italy, and China, performing in major venues including Alice Tully Hall, Boston Symphony Hall, and Jordan Hall.
+As a chamber musician, Dr. Choi has performed as a Guest Artist at Music in the Vineyards in Napa Valley alongside members of the San Francisco Symphony and was awarded a Fellowship at the Madeline Island Music Festival.
+In 2015, she became an artist member of the Music for Food concert series in Boston and has also appeared at the Mannes Festival in New York, The Beethoven Research Center at Boston University, and BU’s Center for New Music in collaboration with composer Joan Tower.
+Her orchestral experience includes performances with the Banff Festival Orchestra, Hwaum Boston Chamber Orchestra, Cantata Singers, and the Santa Rosa and Santa Cruz Symphonies.

 bottom of page